cohesity/cohesity-ansible-role/docs/modules/cohesity_policy.md

 ## Synopsis
 [top](#cohesity-policy-management)

-The Ansible Module creates, modifies or deletes a Protection Policy for the Cohesity Cluster
+The Ansible Module creates or deletes a Protection Policy for the Cohesity Cluster

 ### Requirements
 [top](#cohesity-policy-management)